srl-labs/learn-srlinux/docs/get-started/cli.md

 Over the past years the industry has seen numerous attempts to sacrifice the CLI to the SDN and/or automation gods.
 We believe that CLI is here to stay, and we must evolve it and make it powerful, modern, programmable, and highly customizable.

 With the ambitious goal of making SR Linux CLI the pinnacle of the text-based interfaces, we knew it would look different from the traditional CLI.
-But fear not, the powers that come with SR Linux CLI outweigh the little effort it takes to make your fingers type new commands.
+But fear not, the powers that come with SR Linux CLI outweigh the little effort it takes to make your fingers memorize new commands.

 /// admonition | Highly customizable CLI
     type: subtle-note